airbrake/airbrake-ios/README.markdown

     #import "HTNotifier.h"

-Next, call the main notifier method right at the beginning of your `application:didFinishLaunchingWithOptions:`
+Next, call the main notifier method at the very beginning of your `application:didFinishLaunchingWithOptions:`

     [HTNotifier startNotifierWithAPIKey:@"<# api key #>"
                         environmentName:@"<# environment #>"];